boochtek/defaults_plus/README.md

 * Add `delete` command.
 * Add `rename` command.
 * Add other types of items for `write`.
+  * data
-  * int, bool, float, etc.
+  * bool, float, etc.
   * array, dict
   * array-add, dict-add
+  * with and without flag explicitly specifying type
 * Add `read-type` command.
 * Require a flag to overwrite an array or hash with a single value.
 * Handle the case where an intermediate key doesn't exist.